 Be sure to visit the Temple of Hercules during the call to prayer at sundown, for a mesmerising ambiance of reverberating chants.

 Shop for spices or hip, inexpensive clothing in the chaotic markets of Amman's old quarter – where gold shops vie for space with traditional tea houses.
 Have a suit tailored, find traditional handicrafts and art, or buy imitation perfumes.

 The ancient city of Jerash can be visited in a day from Amman – any taxi driver will be able to take you.
 Most tourists don’t have time, and head straight to Petra.
 Which is a shame, as Jerash is stunning in its own right.

 Surrounded by valleys filled with plum trees, fig trees, and wheat crops, this was once a wealthy ancient Roman city – thanks to the fertile land and fresh water supply.
-Unfortunately, after an earthquake hit Jerash in 749AD, areas of the city were destroyed, leaving the ruins buried for hundreds of years.
+Unfortunately, after an earthquake hit Jerash in 749AD, areas of the city were destroyed, leaving the ruins buried for centuries.
 Now, after years of excavation, it's become a great place to learn about ancient life in Jordan.